2015 Buffalo Bills season: Week 17: vs. New York Jets

 Prior to the game, the team called for paid volunteers to help shovel snow out of Ralph Wilson Stadium.
 Former Bills quarterback Ryan Fitzpatrick made his first return to Buffalo since being cut after the 2012 season, hoping to clinch a playoff spot for his new team with a win.
 Despite the Jets setting various team records, the Bills ultimately pulled out a win to close the season at 8-8 for the first time since 2002 in their final regular season game before Ralph Wilson Stadium was renamed New Era Field the following summer, not only keeping the Jets out of the playoffs for a fifth straight year, but helping the Pittsburgh Steelers reach the playoffs.
 As a thank you gift of sorts, the Steelers sent the Bills a care package of Primanti Brothers sandwiches.
+With the win, the Bills finished 4-2 against the AFC East and 5-3 at home.